zahidalidev/CS-Material/Next.js.md

 - If a user visists our product details page but there is no other user hitting the same page entire day then re-generation does not happen.
 - Re-validate does not mean that page will automaticcally regenerates after every 10 seconds.
 - it simply denotes the timer after which, if a user makes a request, re-generation has to be initiated.
+- The re-generation can also fail and the previousaly cached HTML could be served till the subsequent re-generation succeed.